Courses

 LUMSA University

-In 2024 has established a Center for Bioethics and Digital Transition in Rome, which promotes a interdisciplinary dialogue including informatics, human and social sciences, ethics, law, and politics, in order to reflect on the theoretical foundation and practical application of a human- centric perspective on AI.
-The Center is coordinating european and international research projects on ethics of AI in the field of medicine, and in the workplace, with a specific focus on vulnerabilities.
+In 2024 has established a Centre for Bioethics and Digital Transition in Rome, which promotes an interdisciplinary dialogue including informatics, human and social sciences, ethics, law, and politics, in order to reflect on the theoretical foundation and practical application of a human- centric perspective on AI.
+The Centre is coordinating European and international research projects on ethics of AI in the field of medicine, and in the workplace, with a specific focus on vulnerabilities.